Bounds for sets with few distances distinct modulo a prime ideal: Preliminaries

 where $S=A \setminus \mathfrak{p}$.
 Its unique maximal ideal is $\mathfrak{p} A_{\mathfrak{p}}$, which is the ideal of $A_{\mathfrak{p}}$ generated by the elements of $\mathfrak{p}$.
 Note that $A_\mathfrak{p}$ is a principal ideal domain.
 The natural map $f: A/\mathfrak{p} \rightarrow A_\mathfrak{p}/ \mathfrak{p} A_\mathfrak{p}$ is a field isomorphism.

 The following theorem is called Nakayama's lemma, which plays a key role in a proof of the main theorem.
 For a local ring $(A,\mathfrak{m})$, the ideal $I$ in Theorem~\ref{thm:nakayama} is $\mathfrak{m}$. \begin{theorem} Let $A$ be a ring.
-Let $I$ be the ideal that contained by the all maximal ideals of $A$.
+Let $I$ be an ideal that is contained in all maximal ideals of $A$.
 Let $M$ be a finitely generated $A$-module.
-If $IM=M$ holds, then $M=\{0\}$. \end{theorem}
+If $IM=M$, then $M=\{0\}$. \end{theorem}

 In order to prove the main theorem, we use the polynomial